tonlabs/wallet-sdk-js/README.md

 ## Use Wallet Object

-Below we use a code snippets to illustrate how to deploy Surf wallet.\
+This snippet illustrates how to deploy "Surf" wallet to [Evernode SE](https://github.com/tonlabs/evernode-se) .\
-We suppose that we are using lib-node bridge (NodeJs) to write examples.
-Also, we use the library to deal with local [Evernode SE](https://github.com/tonlabs/evernode-se) instance.
+We suppose that we are using lib-node bridge (NodeJs) to write examples.\

 ```javascript
 const { TonClient } = require("@eversdk/core")